- Home

 Palliative treatment for stomach cancer

 Palliative treatment helps to improve people’s quality of life by managing the symptoms of cancer without trying to cure the disease.
-It is best thought of as supportive care.
+It is best thought of as part of supportive care.
 Many people think that palliative treatment is for people at the end of life, but it may help at any stage of advanced stomach cancer.
 It is about helping you live for as long as possible in the most satisfying way you can.

 Palliative treatment is one aspect of palliative care, in which a team of health professionals help meet your physical, emotional, cultural, spiritual and social needs.
 The team also supports families and carers.